niklasbrake/apEEG_modelling/README.md

 **figures** contains MATLAB code to reproduce all the figures of the manuscript.
 See Installation guide and Instructions for use below.

 **modelling** contains several analysis functions that are called by the figure generation scripts.
-Additionally, this folder contains subdirectories that run the simulation.
+Additionally, this folder contains subdirectories for simulating the model.
 The results of the simulations are provided as data files (see below).
 For information, read the data file README.

 **auxiliary_functions** contains auxiliary MATLAB function unrelated to the modelling work.